 We know now that Mo Farah was the name he was given later in life - but can you think of anyone else with the surname?
 We can’t either and our records reflect the rarity of the name.

 Just under 9,000 occurrences of the name show up in our billions of family records.
 That includes only one First World War entry and no criminal records at all.
 The name he was given at birth, Kahin, shows up even fewer times, despite Britain's wide-spreading diasporic and colonial roots.

 Twelvetrees is one of those names that makes you stop and think.
 There must have been 12 trees involved in the family history at some point.
 Anyway, as you can see, Twelvetrees is a pretty uncommon surname in Britain.
 Only six Twelvetrees appear in the 1901 Census.
 We wonder if they were the same six who fought in the Great War some years later.

 What’s behind Britain’s most uncommon last names?

 There are a number of reasons why you might have a rare surname.
 Names linked to niche professions that no longer exist, migration, colloquialisms and even entire families being wiped out during war could contribute to your family name being less common than others.
 Then again, it could simply be destiny.
 For instance, if a man with your name only fathered daughters generations ago, their surname most likely ended with them.

 However, history does tend to repeat itself and recent trends have seen near-extinct British surnames enjoy a resurgence.
 As families whose ancestors left Britain hundreds of years ago return, so too does the family name.
 The anglicisation of European names has also helped revitalise rare surnames in Britain.

 Do you think you have a rare surname?
 Is your family more or less common than the Clutterbucks, Farahs and Twelvetrees?
-See how your surname fares in the rarity stakes by discovering its origins and unlocking your family’s fascinating story in our records.
+See how your last name fares in the rarity stakes by discovering your surname origins and unlocking your family’s fascinating story in our records.